hmchen47/DataScience/ML/ML-Stanford/03-LAlgebra.md

 + $A_{ij}$ refers to the element in the $i^{th}$ row and $j^{th}$ column of matrix $A$.
 + A vector with 'n' rows is referred to as an 'n'-dimensional vector.
 + $v_i$ refers to the element in the $i^{th}$ row of the vector.
 + In general, all our vectors and matrices will be 1-indexed.
-Note that for some programming languages, the arrays are 0-indexed.
+Note that for some programming languages, the bmatrixs are 0-indexed.
 Matrices are usually denoted by uppercase names while vectors are lowercase.
 + "Scalar" means that an object is a single value, not a vector or matrix.
 + $\mathbb{R}$ refers to the set of scalar real numbers.